 If you have time take a tour to Victoria (Victoria’s Inner Harbour), and don’t miss the Saanich Peninsula (Butchart Gardens, Sidney by the Sea).

 Cowichan is named after a Coast Salish word which means “land warmed by the sun”, and is a truly appealing area.
-Our easy to find convenient location in Cobble Hill is minutes from Highway #1 in quiet pastoral countryside, handy to everything you may want to see and do.
+Our easy to find convenient Cobble Hill location is minutes from Highway #1 in quiet pastoral countryside, handy to everything you may want to see and do.

 You’ll get an excellent introduction to the Cowichan Valley area on this video: